osquery/osquery/docs/wiki/installation/cli-flags.md

 The minimum level for status logs written to stderr.
 Use the following values: `INFO = 0, WARNING = 1, ERROR = 2`.
 To disable all status messages use 3+.
 It does NOT limit or control the types sent to the logger plugin.
 When using `--verbose` this value is ignored.

-`--logger_stderr=true`

-The default behavior is to also write status logs to stderr.
-Set this flag to false to disable writing (copying) status logs to stderr.
-In this case `--verbose` is respected.

 `--host_identifier=hostname`

 Field used to identify the host running osquery: **hostname**, **uuid**, **ephemeral**, **instance**, **specified**.